AnugrahGeorge/feral_code/README.md

 # feral_code
- I am interested in python.\n
+ I am interested in python.

- I want to learn about Macine Learning.\n
+ I want to learn about Macine Learning.

 I want to create my own A.I